IaC-Sources/helm-charts/jenkins/README.md

 Chart release versions follow [SemVer](../../CONTRIBUTING.md#versioning), where a MAJOR version change (example `1.0.0` -> `2.0.0`) indicates an incompatible breaking change needing manual actions.

 See [UPGRADING.md](./UPGRADING.md) for a list of breaking changes

+## NOTE

+Document is modified by Book_k8sInfra authors